datduong/stylegan3-syndromic-face/README.md

 ## Surveys sent to medical students

 We measure the effectiveness of GAN images and GAN-transformation at helping medical students recognizing Kabuki and Noonan syndromes.
-The survey sent out are:
+The surveys sent out are:

 - [Kabuki test images with only text description of the disease](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:4e845dd6-431f-4da4-8ded-0edadfd4cf6a)
 - [Kabuki test images with text description and 5 real images of the disease](https://acrobat.adobe.com/link/review?uri=urn:aaid:scds:US:94d8c31c-1033-46fb-8317-27636b0b959f)